Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Basic Energy Estimates

 and for $A, B \in \mathfrak{gl}(3,\R)$, write

 We also need the following geometric quantities:

 is the second fundamental form of $\Sigma$, and

 is the mean curvature of $\Sigma$.
-The metric on $\Sigma$ (with respect to which we are taking the trace) is the pullback of the Euclidean metric via the inclusion $\Sigma \emb \R^3$.
-We use $\G(T\Sigma)$ to denote the space of vectorfields tangential to $\Sigma$, and $\htwo$ to denote the 2-dimensional Hausdorff measure on $\Sigma$.
-Whenever the estimates are {\rm kinematic}, {\it i.e.}, valid pointwise in time, we suppress the variable $t$ for notational convenience.
+The metric on $\Sigma$ (with respect to which we are taking the trace) is the pullback of the Euclidean metric via the natural inclusion $\Sigma \emb \R^3$.
+We use $\G(T\Sigma)$ to denote the space of vector fields tangential to $\Sigma$, and use $\htwo$ to denote the 2-dimensional Hausdorff measure on $\Sigma$.